PaperPrototype/Intro-Coding-and-Computers/06 - Input + Loops/Lecture/english.md

 Go ahead and try typing random things into your program to see what `scanf` will do!

-# Do while and Scope and Return?
+# Do while, Scope, and Return?
 There may be an instance where you want the user to type something specific, like a "yes" or "no", but they type gibberish instead.
 How can we solve that?

 Make a new file using touch.